-FlightTrack is our staple when it comes to keeping track of our flights.
+FlightAware rates really highly when it comes to keeping track of flights.

 It gives up to the minute updates letting you know if you’re flight is still on time as well as useful info on the plane, airport and gate it takes off or lands at.

-The current version is $4.99, but gets great reviews on the App Store.
+The current version is free, and it gets great reviews on the App Store.